 Before taking a blood glucose test, you’ll be required to fast, not eating or drinking anything other than water for the eight hours immediately prior to your appointment.
 You may want to schedule your appointment first thing in the morning so that the fast will take place while you are asleep overnight.
 You should tell your doctor about any medications that you’re currently taking, as some drugs may affect your blood glucose levels.
 You may be asked to temporarily stop using some medications before your diabetes screening.

 If left untreated, diabetes can have serious long-term effects on your body, including kidney damage, increased risk of stroke, high blood pressure, and circulatory issues that can cause swelling of the hands and feet and in extreme cases may result in complete loss of function in these areas.
 If not addressed, the effects of diabetes can even be fatal.
-By identifying diabetes early on, we can give you the broadest possible array of treatment options and come up with a plan that will help you avoid the worst effects of the disorder.
+If you get an A1C blood test, we can give you the broadest possible array of treatment options and come up with a plan that will help you avoid the worst effects of the disorder.

 A diabetes screening requires blood to be drawn, usually from a small prick to the finger.
 Your blood sample will be sent to the lab to be tested, and your doctor will contact you later to share the results of your screening.